 Continue downhill on Pirate’s Bay Drive to the Tessellated Pavement.
 Walk down the short path to see the unique rock shelf, divided into rectangular formations.

 Be sure to read the info board that explains how salt crystals actually form the tessellations.
 Science is so cool!
 This spot is a photographer’s favourite, especially at sunset.
+I was lucky enough to spot an echidna on the short walk to the shore.

-Eaglehawk Neck and the Dog Line
+Eaglehawk Neck Historic Site and the Dog Line

 Eaglehawk Neck is a narrow isthmus joining the Tasman Peninsula to the rest of Tasmania.
 It’s so narrow that it’s only 30 meters wide!